 The MPC Doctoral Internship in Health Service Psychology is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and as such abides by its guidelines.
 We also strive to be consistent with the Ethical Principles of Psychologists and Code of Conduct (American Psychological Association (APA), 2017), and the Standards of Accreditation for Health Service Psychology (APA, 2017).
 The aim of the MPC Doctoral Internship in Health Service Psychology is to train ethical and culturally responsive psychologists who are competent and skilled in delivering clinical services to a wide-range of populations, including those with the most severe mental illness and limited resources.
-The Internship is integral to the function and philosophy of OMH and MPC in its provision of a wide range of treatment and evaluation services to traditionally underserved populations, its commitment to recovery from illness, and its focus on ongoing education and professional development for employees toward the services they provide.
+The Internship is integral to the function and philosophy of OMH and MPC in its provision of a wide range of evidence-based, trauma-informed treatment and evaluation services to traditionally underserved populations, its commitment to recovery from illness, and its focus on ongoing education and professional development for employees toward the services they provide.

-At MPC, a team of well-qualified and passionate licensed psychologists are committed to preparing the next generation of psychologists to pursue fulfilling careers in health care psychology.
+At MPC, a team of well-qualified and passionate psychologists are committed to preparing the next generation of psychologists to pursue fulfilling careers in health care psychology.
 Their passion for sharing their skills and knowledge results in a multitude of opportunities for students to observe, learn, and practice their own growing skill set.
 The supervisors/practitioners provide in vivo and didactic supervision and training through scheduled seminars and supervisions as well as with an “open door” policy that allows for immediate responsiveness to interns’ queries and needs.

 The Psychology Internship program integrates intern psychology professional development into the hospital service setting.
 Over the course of the intern year, through gradually increasing responsibilities, interns learn the important skills, including assessment, treatment interventions, and consultations, beneficial to recovery for patients with severe persistent mental illness (SPMI).

 While our Interns have much to gain from their experiences at MPC, they also have quite a bit to offer.
 They come from APA-accredited programs at renowned schools where they have been seeped in the most current research and trained in a variety of empirically based interventions.
-In addition to their academic and clinical skills, our interns are impressive because they have decided to work in public mental health and have expressed interest in obtaining training and in working with individuals with serious mental illness in a public setting.
+In addition to their academic and clinical skills, our interns are impressive because they have decided to work in public mental health.
+They have expressed interest in obtaining training and in working with individuals with serious mental illness in a public setting.
 Our Interns’ work in our programs enables the furtherance of the mission of OMH, by developing clinicians prepared to provide high quality, culturally sensitive, effective treatment and assessment across the continuum of care.